The 10 Best Fantasy Books Ever Written!

 — Lloyd Alexander

-best fantasy series
+best fantasy books ever written

 Have you ever wondered why humankind's oldest surviving stories, the ones that truly stood the test of time, were those involving the supernatural?
 We have always sought answers to that, which we could not explain by logic alone - a way to break the constrictive cage of our mundane reality.